Ex-Green Beret behind Venezuela raid suspected of plagiarism

 A section of the website promoting his firm’s expertise on “Natural Disaster Mitigation” lifts three sentences verbatim from the Homeland Security website.

-Goudreau’s apparent intellectual property theft was first detected by an anonymous social media sleuth who published his findings under the handle @Zedster on Twitter.
+Goudreau’s apparent intellectual property theft was first detected by an anonymous social media sleuth who published his findings under the handle @Z3dster on Twitter.
 “That #SilvercorpUSA site is special,” the person wrote.

-“If anyone was doing business with him, this should’ve raised some serious red flags,” @Zedster said in an interview on what he said was a burner phone, after first being reached via a direct message on Twitter.
+“If anyone was doing business with him, this should’ve raised some serious red flags,” @Z3dster said in an interview on what he said was a burner phone, after first being reached via a direct message on Twitter.
 He declined to provide his real name or location but said he is a system administrator with a degree in political science from the University of Wisconsin-Madison.

-Zedster achieved renown in 2017 for discovering former Trump campaign boss Paul Manafort may have used the online password “Bond007.”
+Z3dster achieved renown in 2017 for discovering former Trump campaign boss Paul Manafort may have used the online password “Bond007.”

 Goudreau hung up when contacted by phone on Thursday.
 David Volk, whose Melbourne, Florida-based law firm represented Goudreau in his past dealings with Guaidó aides in Miami, declined to comment or even confirm whether he represents the special forces veteran with three Bronze Stars.